 1. Avoid sniffy eateries

-The worst places to eat are the ones that get sniffy about only having a starter or asking for a child’s portion so maybe avoid if you can.
-I find these have been chain pub restaurants who are not overly clued up on food allergies or preferences.
+The worst places to eat are the ones that get sniffy about only having a starter or an adult asking for a child’s portion so maybe avoid if you can.
+A fellow patient told me that when asked for a child’s portion, it came on a child’s plate, which they found really humiliating.
+If an eatery does this kind of thing, do not go back.
+I find these have been chain pub restaurants or places that are not overly clued up on food allergies or offer any gluten/dairy free/vegan options.

-If you can, choose somewhere with a good choice of starters.
+If you can, choose somewhere with a good choice of starters and sides as you can combine both of these.
 Menus are often available to view online beforehand.
 If others are having starters, then either order one and eat it with theirs or ask for it to be brought with the mains.
 Waiting for the mains is no big deal as we eat more slowly so are likely to finish at the same time as those with normal portions.
-It is always worth asking whether a starter sized portion of a main is available.
+It is always worth asking whether a starter-sized portion of a main is available.
 Some Italian restaurants do this.
 Some places do smaller portions, which is great but to be honest, even a child’s or older person’s portion can be too much.
 The perfect places to try are tapas bars as all the portions are small.
-If the meal is a long affair, enough time may have elapsed for your starter to have shuffled down so you now have room for a coffee/tea or a small amount of dessert.
+If the meal is a long affair, enough time may have elapsed for your starter to have shuffled down enough to have room for a coffee/tea or a small amount of dessert.

 3. Where and share

-Cafes in supermarkets, large garden centres, National Trust properties or places with a communal eating area are great.
+Cafes in supermarkets, large garden centres, National Trust properties or places with a communal eating areas like Altrincham Market are great.
 The people serving or selling the food do not know the exact number of people in your party or who is eating or what.
 Ask for a small, clean plate and decant any excess food off your plate to ensure you are not overfaced.
-Equally, and I do this alot, decant some of someone else’s food onto a clean plate and do not buy a meal for yourself at all – who is going to know?
-I used to do it when my daughter was little all the time.
-Provided you are eating the food bought at that cafe and not your own, there should be no issue.
+Equally, and I do this alot, share a main course.
+People who have todders do this all the time.
+Provided you are sharing only food bought at that establishment and not your own, there should be no issue.

 As mentioned above, tapas bars are perfect for sharing.
 The Fumo chain do Italian type tapas called cicchetti where you can get one or two dishes to share and the food is delicious.